openssl s_server

 -status_url val

 Sets a fallback responder URL to use if no responder URL is present in the server certificate.
 Without this option an error is returned if the server certificate does not contain a responder address.
+The optional userinfo and fragment URL components are ignored.
+Any given query component is handled as part of the path component.

 -status_file infile